Our Story

-The Commonwealth of Austenasia was established on 20 September 2008, originally as the Empire of Austenasia, by Terry and Jonathan Austen, a father and son.
+The Empire of Austenasia was established on 20 September 2008 by Terry and Jonathan Austen, a father and son.
 Terry became the first Emperor, while Jonathan served as Austenasia’s inaugural Prime Minister.

-The Commonwealth regards itself as a successor to the Roman Empire, reviving imperial rule in former Roman territories while also expanding beyond its historical boundaries.
+The Empire regards itself as a successor to the Roman Empire, reviving imperial rule in former Roman territories while also expanding beyond its historical boundaries.

 Christianity has historically been the dominant religion in Austenasia, leading to its designation as the Commonwealth’s official faith in 2017.
 However, no particular denomination is favored, and constitutional law upholds the right of all Austenasians to follow any religion or none.